 Todd & Mindgrub

 Marks maintains status as Chief-Everything-Officer for the company.
 He leads information architects, user experience specialists, creative interface designers, and top-notch developers to solve business and consumer challenges in application development and rapid prototyping.
-Marks founded Mindgrub in 2002 and has developed enterprise systems for a wide range of clients such as DELL, Yamaha, Adobe, Motorola, ORACLE, A&E, The Economist, and Discovery Communications; Federal Agencies such as the FBI, NSA, VOA and the US Navy; and several education organizations such as MSDE, Wrox Press, and O’Reilly Media.
+Marks founded Mindgrub in 2002 and has developed enterprise systems for a wide range of clients such as Exelon, Under Armour, Royal Farms, Wendy's, DELL, Adobe, Motorola, The Economist, and Discovery Communications; Federal Agencies such as the FBI, NSA, VOA and the US Navy; and several education organizations such as MSDE, Wrox Press, and O’Reilly Media.

 Todd Marks was born in Syracuse, New York and spent the first few years living in upstate New York.
 His father relocated his family to Howard County when Todd was 8 years old and has been living in Maryland ever since.
 Todd has always been outdoorsy, kayaking, mountain climbing, and camping.
 During the summers, Todd led an Adventure Course and Climbing Program at a Camp in Canada called Pathfinder.